mantidproject/mantid/docs/source/interfaces/MuonAnalysis_test_guides/Muon_Analysis_test_group_2_fitting.rst

 Test 5: simultaneous fit across groups
 --------------------------------------
 - Type "20918" only in the "Runs" box
-- The "Label" box should now read "20918"
+- The "Label" box should still read "20918-20SimFit", change it to "20918"
-- Select both "fwd" and "bwd" as groups, deselect "long"
+- Under ``property`` for ``Groups/Pairs to fit`` change from All Pairs to All Groups
 - Keep fit function and global parameters as before
 - Fit data
 - Now try to fit again, without changing anything.
 It should warn you that the label "20918" has already been used - say no to overwriting and it should automatically increment the label to "20918#2"